ob2Eopai/Phemtoboard/Readme.md

 Since the script uses partial downloading, the server must support range requests and `Content-Length` header.

-It's better to prefer HTTPS links, but Python on Windows can't verify some certificates, like ones issued by [Let's Encrypt](https://letsencrypt.org/), so HTTP links are more portable.
+It's better to use HTTPS links, but Python on Windows can't verify some certificates, like ones issued by [Let's Encrypt](https://letsencrypt.org/), so HTTP links are more portable.